The Causes of a Smelly Belly Button—and How To Fix It

 Dove Sensitive Skin Shower Foam — $8.00

 This gentle cleanser by Dove is perfect for sensitive skin.
-Clean your belly button with care using this lightweight wash that is sulfate-free.
+Clean your belly button with care using this lightweight wash that’s sulfate-free.
 The cleanser features Dove’s NutriumMoisture™ technology, combining natural lipids and moisturizers to help support a healthy skin barrier.
-Customers say the scent is subtle and not too overpowering.
+Customers say the scent is subtle, fresh, and not too overpowering.
+Plus it comes with a convenient pump so you can measure out just exactly how much you need to use each time.

 • Inexpensive